Diversity and inclusion

 - The barriers such as the unconscious biases, prejudices and how to manage these

-- Lift of competencies: Developing HR and management and culture carriers
+- Lifting of competencies: Developing HR and management and culture carriers

 - Prevention and management of discrimination and unwanted behaviour